Skip to main content

 Note that each of these five ways requires the usage of a different set of API operations from Hathor headless wallet API.

-Basic and advanced ways
+Simple and custom ways

-The basic way for sending transfers allows the remitter to send some quantity of a single token (either HTR, a custom fungible token, or an NFT) to a single recipient.
+The simple way for sending transfers allows the remitter to send some quantity of a single token (either HTR, a custom fungible token, or an NFT) to a single recipient.
 In other words, it can send just a single transfer of tokens per blockchain transaction.
 Moreover, the remitter cannot choose which of his UTXOs will be spent (as transaction inputs).
 Thus, it is a straightforward but limited way to send a transfer.

-In turn, the advanced way of sending transfers allows the remitter to batch multiple transfers into a single blockchain transaction — e.g., instead of making four blockchain transactions to send four transfers to four different people in the basic way, you group them into one blockchain transaction.
+In turn, the custom way of sending transfers allows the remitter to batch multiple transfers into a single blockchain transaction — e.g., instead of making four blockchain transactions to send four transfers to four different people in the simple way, you group them into one blockchain transaction.
 Each grouped transfer has its recipient address, token, and quantity.
 Moreover, the remitter can choose which of his UTXOs will be spent (as transaction inputs).
 Thus, one can say it is a way that provides the possibility to group multiple single transfers and provides a higher level of customization (upon the blockchain transaction and wallet usage).

 Prerequisites